 2.11.
 Supplemental: Bitwise Operators

 C++ inherits six bitwise operators from C. Bitwise operations are always available in assembly language but are less common in higher-level languages.
 Including these operators in C made it possible to write operating systems and device drivers in C rather than in assembly.
 Most bitwise operators require two integer arguments, but complement is a unary operator.
-Three operators act on the corresponding bits of the two operands; we can conveniently summarize these and the complement operators with truth tables.
+Three operators act on the corresponding bits of the two operands; we can summarize these and the complement operators with truth tables.
 Two operators treat one operand as a string of bits and shift them to the left or the right.
 We'll often view one or both operands as a short string of bits for convenience and ease of illustration.

 Basic Bitwise Operators